top of page

 Chapter 3: Land-cover pattern and change

-Chapter 4: Spatial dispersion and point data
+Chapter 4: Spatial dispersion and point process data

-Chapter 5: Spatial dependence and autocorrelation
+Chapter 5: Spatial dependence

 Chapter 6: Accounting for spatial dependence in ecological data

-Chapter 7: Species distributions and habitat suitability
+Chapter 7: Species distributions

 Chapter 8: Space use and resource selection

-Chapter 9: Connectivity
+Chapter 9: Movement

-Chapter 10: Population dynamics in space
+Chapter 10: Spatially structured population dynamics

-Chapter 11: Spatially structured communities
+Chapter 12: Spatially structured communities

-Chapter 12: What have we learned?
+Chapter 14: What have we learned?
 Looking back and pressing forward

 Appendix: An introduction to R